t9md/vim-transform/README.md

 ```
 ### I don't want write any Vimscript, want to completely handle my faviorite language.

-OK, you don't like routing match logic written in Vimscript.
+OK, you don't like routing logic written in Vimscript.
 If so, let Vim delegate all request to your favorite transformer.

 Check example [ruby_handler](https://github.com/t9md/vim-transform/blob/master/misc/ruby_handler).